apify/apify-docs-v2/sources/academy/switching_to_typescript/watch_mode_and_tsconfig.md

 # [](#watch-mode-and-tsconfig) Watch mode and tsconfig.json

+**Learn how to fine-tune TypeScript for an entire project's needs and efficiently compile numerous TS files at a single time (automagically).**

+---

 So far, each time we've made changes to our TypeScript code, we've had to run the `tsc FILE_NAME.ts` command in terminal.
 Very quickly, this becomes repetitive and cumbersome, especially for large projects with more than one file.
 Luckily, the TypeScript compiler has a special feature called **watch mode**, which will watch a specific file (or all **.ts** files) for any changes.
 If any changes are made, it will automatically recompile.

 > Test out watch mode on a single file by using the `--watch` (or `-w` for short) flag like so: `tsc FILE_NAME --watch`.